 Soakaway crates must not be used for sewage effluent.
-The Environment Agency has told us that only methods, materials and systems described in the Building Regulations Section H2 and in the BS 6297 2007, British Standard for Foul Water Drainage Fileds are allowed.
+The Environment Agency has told us that only methods, materials and systems described in the Building Regulations Section H2 and in the BS 6297 2007, British Standard for Foul Water Drainage Fields are allowed.

 Soakaway crates, tunnels, etc. are only to be used for Rainwater run-off and they are not allowed to be used for septic tank or sewage treatment plant soakaway drainage systems.

 They are also banned under the Environment Agency General Binding Rules for Sewage Discharges to Ground.

 Why Soakaway Crates, Boxes, Concrete Rings and Tunnels are not allowed for sewage effluent